kubernetes-sigs/gateway-api/geps/gep-3388/index.md

 ## TLDR

-To allow configuration of a "retry budget" in HTTPRoute, to limit the rate of client-side retries based on a percentage of the active request load across all endpoints of a destination service.
+To allow configuration of a "retry budget" in HTTPRoute, to determine when to prevent additional client-side retries, by limiting the percentage of the active request load that may consist of retries, across all endpoints of a destination service.

 ## Goals